-A requirement that any individual who has been awarded an NCEA (i.e., bronze, silver, gold, or platinum award) and whose renewal application is unsuccessful, will revert to either a Level 7 or 8 Pre-2018 LCEA or will not receive an award as determined by the following NCEA renewal scores.
+- 8. Until 31 March 2021 new local variations to the existing LCEA schemes may be introduced by agreement with the JLNC.
+During this period the following provisions shall continue to apply and cannot be varied locally. - i.
+Any LCEA schemes must retain an internal appeals mechanism in line with existing processes or, where these do not exist, in line with the process set out in the amended 2012 ACCEA Employer-Based Award guidance; - ii.
+A requirement that any individual who has been awarded an Existing NCEA (i.e. Bronze, Silver, Gold, or Platinum award), and whose renewal application is unsuccessful, will revert to either a Level 7 or 8 Existing LCEA or will not receive an award as determined by the following Existing NCEA renewal scores:

 Score Outcome

-27 Revert to Level 8 LCEA
+≥ 27 Revert to level 8 LCEA

-14-26 Revert to Level 7 LCEA
+14 - 26 Revert to level 7 LCEA

 < 14 Full loss of award payment

-These Level 7 or 8 awards will be in the form of consolidated and pensionable Pre-2018 LCEA.
+These Level 7 or 8 awards will be in the form of consolidated and pensionable Existing LCEAs.
 In circumstances where the individual's score is <14, the value of the award will cease to be paid.

-This reversion will apply to all consultants who are in receipt of NCEA awarded under the NCEA scheme.
+This reversion will apply to all consultants who are in receipt of Existing NCEAs awarded under the national scheme as it existed on 1 April 2018 including all those who are awarded an Existing NCEA subsequently until such time as the scheme has been nationally reformed.